The southernmost part of Eurasia. Mainland Eurasia brief description for children

 Origin of the name of the continent

 Initially, various names were given to the largest continent in the world.
 Alexander Humboldt used the name "Asia" for all of Eurasia.
-Carl Gustav Reuschle used the term "Doppelerdtheil Asien-Europa" in 1858 in his Handbuch der Geographie.
-The term "Eurasia" was first used by the geologist Eduard Suess in the 1880s.
+Carl Gustav Reuschle used the term "Doppelerdtheil Asien-Europa" in his book "Handbuch der Geographie" in 1858.
+The term "Eurasia" was first used by geologist Eduard Suess in the 1880s.

-Geographic location of the mainland
+Geographical location of the mainland

 Eurasia stretches from west to east for 16 thousand km, from north to south - for 8 thousand km, with an area of ≈ 54 million km².
-This is more than a third of the total land area of the planet.
+This is more than a third of the entire land area of the planet.
 The area of the Eurasian islands is approaching 2.75 million km².

 Extreme points of Eurasia

-mainland points
+Mainland points

-• Cape Chelyuskin (Russia), 77°43′ N sh. - extreme northern mainland point.
+• Cape Chelyuskin (Russia), 77°43′ N. w. - the northernmost continental point.

-• Cape Piai (Malaysia) 1°16′ N sh. - extreme southern mainland point.
+• Cape Piai (Malaysia) 1°16′ N. w. - the southernmost continental point.

-• Cape Roca (Portugal), 9º31′ W d. - the extreme western mainland point.
+• Cape Roca (Portugal), 9º31′ W. d. - the westernmost continental point.

-• Cape Dezhnev (Russia), 169°42′ W d. - extreme eastern mainland point.
+• Cape Dezhnev (Russia), 169°42′ W. d. - the extreme eastern continental point.

-island points
+Island points

-• Cape Fligeli (Russia), 81°52′ N sh. - extreme northern island point (However, according to topographic map Rudolf Island, the coast stretching in the latitudinal direction to the west of Cape Fligely lies several hundred meters north of the cape at coordinates 81°51′28.8″ N. sh.
-58°52′00″ E (G)(O)).
+• Cape Fligeli (Russia), 81°52′ N. w. - the northernmost point of the island (However, according to topographic map Rudolf Island, the latitudinal coastline west of Cape Fligeli lies several hundred meters north of the cape at coordinates 81°51′28.8″ N. w.
+58°52′00″ E. d.
+(G) (O)).

-• South Island (Cocos Islands) 12°4′S sh. - the southernmost point of the island.
+• South Island (Cocos Islands) 12°4′ S w. - the southernmost point of the island.

-• Monchique Rock (Azores) 31º16′ W d. - the extreme western island point.
+• Rock of Monchique (Azores) 31º16′ W. d. - the westernmost point of the island.

-• Ratmanov Island (Russia) 169°0′ W d. - the extreme eastern island point.
+• Ratmanov Island (Russia) 169°0′ W. d. - the easternmost point of the island.

 Largest peninsulas